 This is how it looked after I sanded down the wood filler.
 Not bad.
 You should fill areas needing repair, then sand the wood filler flush with the furniture surface before painting.
 You may need to repeat the fill and sand process, as the filler will shrink as it dries.

-Choose The Paint Color
+Select The Paint Color

-After looking at the sample cards I spotted already mixed sample jars of paint.
+After looking at the sample cards, I spotted already-mixed sample jars of paint.
 I got the sample jar of the Pantone Radiant Orchid at Lowes.
 I only used maybe half of the sample to paint the nightstand.

 Paint It!